Playlist

 @

-(See first entry in above example)A comma
+(See first entry in above example)#

-(See second entry in above example)A path to an image can be provided.
-This must be an image that is within the Assets folder.
-It is detected by the backslash
+A path to an image can be provided.
+This must be an image that is relative to the project root folder.
+The line commonly starts with the/Assets/

 prefix.
-If the image is not aSprite
+The target image is assumed to be aSprite

 If any line after the playlist entry